-After party: We often have a potluck/BBQ after the cleanups, please join us!.)
+After party: We often have a potluck/BBQ after the cleanups, to say thanks!

 * Some cleanups have canoes provided for free, some for a slight charge, and for some cleanups, we ask that you to bring your own watercraft.

 * Cleanup volunteers need to provide their own gear.
-HRWC will have some trash bags and gloves, but it helps if you have your own.
+HRWC and partners will have some trash bags and gloves, but it helps if you have your own.

 Sponsored by: HRWC, DEQ, REI, Ann Arbor Trout Unlimited, Huron River Fly Fishing Club, Schultz Outfitters, Huron-Clinton Metropolitan Authority, Skips Canoe Livery.